Experienced Clarksburg Law Firm Fights for Personal Injury Victims

 West Virginia trial attorney represents clients in a variety of negligence cases

 When you’ve been injured, you shouldn’t have to be financially responsible for the losses the other party’s negligence has caused you.
-At the Law Office of Michael J. Romano, which has been a trusted member of the Clarksburg community since 2003, I work diligently to ensure West Virginia clients who have suffered personal injuries receive fair compensation.
-I also bring 25 years of experience practicing law to helping families who have lost loved ones due to wrongful death.
+At the Law Office of Michael J. Romano, which has been a trusted member of the Clarksburg community since 2003, we work diligently to ensure West Virginia clients who have suffered personal injuries receive fair compensation.
+We also bring 25 + years of experience practicing law to helping families who have lost loved ones due to wrongful death.

 Accomplished litigator aids plaintiffs in motor vehicle cases